Join the team at the Southeastern Railway Museum

 Q. Will my skills be useful?

-A. Almost certainly.
+A. Certainly.
 The museum relies on volunteers in every aspect of our work, ranging from restoring locomotives or rolling stock to teaching children or answering the phones.
 Most of the staff you will encounter are volunteers, and so are most of the folk in the “behind the scenes” roles.
 Whatever your skills, chances are that we need them and you.

 Q. What if I’m not comfortable with kids?